its-dirg/saml2testGui/doc/setup.rst

     1. Go to your SAML2testGui folder and open the server_conf.py
-    2. If you want to use https you need certficates.
+    2. If you want to use https you need certificates.
         * If you have access to production certificates you need to point them out.
-Point out all your certificates in the varaiables SERVER_CERT, SERVER_KEY and CERT_CHAIN.
+Point out all your certificates in the variables SERVER_CERT, SERVER_KEY and CERT_CHAIN.
         * If you do not have any production certificates you can generate self signed certificates by running the script [..]/httpsCert/create_key.sh.
 If you use this method the server_conf.py file need no changes.
         * To activate https you also need to set the variable HTTPS to True.
     3. You must take a look at all the settings in server_conf.py and adjust them for your needs.